Manin-Drinfeld cycles and derivatives of $L$-functions: Introduction

 of group schemes over $X$.
 Let $T\subset G_1$ and $A \subset G$ be the quotients by the central $\G_m$.
 Then $G_1$ is Zariski-locally isomorphic to $\PGL_2$ and $G = \PGL_2$ over $X$.
 The group scheme $T$ is a non-split torus, while $A$ is the split diagonal torus in $\PGL_2$.
 On $F$-points, we have $T(F) = K^\times/F^\times$ and $A(F) \simeq F^\times$.

 Let $\A$ be the adele ring of $F$, and $\mathbb{O}$ the subring of integral elements.
 Define $U = G(\mathbb{O})$ and $U_1 = G_1(\mathbb{O})$.
-The pair $U_1 \subset G_1(\A)$ is non-canonically isomorphic to $U \subset G(\A)$.
-There is, however, a canonical isomorphism of spaces of unramified cuspidal automorphic forms These are finite dimensional $\C$-vector spaces, and the space on the right carries a natural action of the Hecke algebra $\mathscr{H}$ of $\Q$-valued compactly supported $U$-bi-invariant functions on $G(\A)$.
+There is an isomorphism of spaces of cuspidal automorphic forms These are finite dimensional $\C$-vector spaces, and the space on the right carries a natural action of the Hecke algebra $\mathscr{H}$ of $\Q$-valued compactly supported $U$-bi-invariant functions on $G(\A)$.

 We adopt the usual notation

 For any $\phi \in \mathcal{A}_\cusp(G)^{U}$, consider the toric period integrals

 and